YukiTheThicc/Diamond_Engine/readme.md

 the foundations for future features.
 However, these foundations and functionalities may be incomplete or unpolished, as creating a knowledge base and experience on the realities of rendering and engine development are considered more important.

+### Legend
+_Basic X_: Basic implementation of the feature, often only for demonstration or learning purposes

 ### [STAGE 0]: Basic engine setup

 * [X] Basic ECS implementation with components